By Charlotte Lowrie

 - Does the depth of field enhance the subject, mood, or look of the image or does it distract from it?

-- Does the focal length enhance the subject and message?
+- Does the focal length or zoom setting enhance the subject and message?

 - Does the image have good overall contrast for the type image the photographer intended?